Skip to main content

 From the mipro_banking77 demo, the online loop looks like:

-1. Start a local task app and health-check it
+1. Start a local container and health-check it

 2. Create a MIPRO online job on the backend